johnstonbl01/clementinejs-fcc/README.md

 Next, open your browser and enter `http://localhost:8080/`.
 Congrats, you're up and running!

+#### MongoDB Server
+Note that the application will expect a mongodb server to be available.
+As specified in your `.env` file's `MONGO_URI` key.
+If you do not have a server running, you can start one by running the command: `mongod --port 27017`.
+Please modify the actual port specified to match your `.env` file.

 ### c9.io Setup

 If you're using c9.io, please [reference the documentation](http://www.clementinejs.com/versions/fcc.html#c9.ioSetup) for instructions to get Clementine.js working in the c9 environment.